NikDev345/cracker-animation/README.md

     Add screenshot / video capture integration.

-    Mobile performance mode with adaptive particle counts.
+    Mobile performance mode with adaptive particle counts

 will update this repo soon
 stay tuned
+and make sure you follow my account for upcoming updates

+thank you
 📜 License

     This project is licensed under the MIT License – feel free to use, modify, and share with attribution.